FabienTregan/TheOldManGlitch/readme.md

 >
 > So we can just toss them all.

 Toss all that you can.
-Use `Up` key to select max quantity, repeat until the menu is wuit when you try to toss the first item.
+Use `Up` key to select max quantity, repeat until pressing button on the first line exits the menu..

-> Now we have zero items, even if it displays lot of item.
+> Now we have zero items, even if it displays lot of them.
 >
 > We hade an off-by-one error, we could Reuse After Free a buffer with some data we could control, and now we have desynchronized the size and content of the item list.
 >
-> Let's go just one step further :)
+> Let's go one step further :)

 ## 255 Items

-> If you remember it, after the X SPECIAL I began with an item called DOME FOSSIL.
-This is a quest item: an item I can give to an NPC to advance in the game.
+> After the X SPECIAL, in the beginning of this talk, I hade an item called DOME FOSSIL.
+This is a quest item: an item I can give to a NPC to advance in the game.
 I will show you.

 Go to south shore, then left, go up to enter the last house, then right to the last door in the corridor, and up to meet the Doctor.
 Speak to him.

 ![Meeting the Doctor](Meeting%20the%20Doctor.PNG "Speak to him.")

 > This doctor can resurect Pokémons from fossils.
-When I speak to him, the game will iterate through items in my list until it finds either the DOME FOSSIL (code `29`) or the end of the list (using the `FF` terminator, ignororing the `00` length).
+When I speak to him, the game will iterate through items IDs in my list until it finds either the DOME FOSSIL (code `29`) or the end of the list (using the `FF` terminator, ignororing the `00` length).

 Do it.

 > It finds it, removes it from the inventory and decreases the item count.
-It was `00` and `00` minus ones is ?
+It was `00` and `00` minus ones is?
 Not -1, it is `FF`.
 Just like two hours before 1am is not -1am it is 11pm.
 This is called an Underflow.
 >
 > the value of the item counter is now `FF`, i.e. 255.
 Which of course is way more than the real size of the items table.
-So now if we try to display the item list and scroll down past the `Cancel` menu, it will show things generated from random data.
-This is called a Buffer Overflow.
+So now if we try to display the Items menu and scroll down past the `Cancel` menu, it will show things generated from random data.
+This is called another Buffer Overflow.

 Show the Item menu, and scroll down.